ygorcosta/wedeploy.com/ui/src/pages/blog/wedeploy-beta-our-biggest-release-yet.md

 ##### 10. Global DNS

-We know how tedious could be the process of setting up your domains.
+We know how tedious it is to setup your domains.
 That's why we're introducing a new reliable and scalable DNS solution.

 From now on, you can point your domains directly to our nameservers and we will automatically configure everything for you.